shahwaiz90/AndroidEmojiFeedbackLibrary/README.md

 ![alt text](https://i.imgflip.com/1z2z2r.gif)

  ## What is it?
 Highly customizable feedback library with interactive emojis.
 Developers can use this library to get feedback from users about their application or after some specific activity or happy moments.
-It is designed by keeping in point the user behavior.

  ## How to add this library?